nnirror/facet/README.md

 		- example:
 		- `mute(); // stops all patterns from running`
   - The shortcut command `[control + m]` will run `mute();`.
-- **skip** ( )
+- **skip** ( _prob_ )
-	- Does not send the sequence data from the browser to Max.
+	- Sometimes does not send the sequence data from the browser to Max.
 Useful if you only want to update the wavetable in Max some of the time, but otherwise want to preserve the previous data.
 		- example:
-		- `sample vals [spiral(16,random(1,360))].sometimes(0.95, 'skip()');	// only load data into the "new samples" wavetable 5% of the time when this command runs`
+		- `sample vals [spiral(16,random(1,360))].skip(0.95);	// only load data into the "new samples" wavetable 5% of the time when this command runs`
 ---
 - **sometimes** (_prob_, _operations_)
 	- runs a chain of operations only some of the time, at a probability set by `prob`.